 Match UP: Try to pair up with more skilled partners than you and play against harder teams: it’s a great way to improve your skills.

 Yell “Ball On Court”: it’s normal for balls to go off into adjacent courts, especially in indoor facilities that don’t have barriers between courts.
 Out of courtesy yell out to the other court as soon as you realize your ball is going to interfere with their game.

 Team Work in Pickleball

-Communication is key: call “Good” or “Out” (or “N0”) for partner to let them know if ball should be hit or is going out.
+Communication is key: call “Good” or “Out” (or “N0”) for your partner to let them know if the ball should be hit or is going out.

 3rd shot down the middle: so many points on lost on this shot- call it early and say it loud and clear: “Mine” or “Yours”.
 Too many partners stand like deer in the headlights waiting for the other to decide.

 Move in sync: keep an even distance between you to cover gaps on the court and move together – back and forth, left and right.